microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 #### `criteria`

-The criteria used for this rule, which indicate how to compare the data with the baseline value.
+The criteria used for this rule, which indicate how to compare the data with the baseline value for each metric.
 The format should be a lambda function supported by Python.

+#### `store`

+True if the current rule is not used alone to filter the defective machine, but will be used by other subsequent rules.
+False(default) if this rule is used to label the defective machine directly.

+#### `upper_criteria`

+The criteria used for mutliple rules and multiple metrics, which indicate how to use combined results of multiple rules and multiple metrics to label the defective machine.
+The format should be a lambda function supported by Python.
+If not set, by default, any metric violates the criteria will be labeled.

 #### `function`